aklivity/zilla-docs/src/how-tos/amazon-msk/production-mutual-trust.md

 - Source: `my-msk-proxy-sg`

 ### Create the MSK Proxy IAM security role

+> This creates an IAM security role to enable the required AWS services for the MSK Proxy instances.

 Follow the [Create IAM Role](../../reference/amazon-msk/create-iam-role.md) guide to create an IAM security role with the following parameters: